 -diets high in sugar.

-The composition of our skin
+The structure of our skin

 Even if we only see the top layer of our skin, it is, in fact, made up of 3 layers: